Our Lady of Providence is a Marion devotion that began at the church of San Carlo ai Catinari in Rome, Italy.

 The painting looks surprisingly modern.

-Our Lady of Providence is the Patron Saint of Puerto Rico
+Our Lady of Providence is the Patroness of Puerto Rico

 The devotion followed Catholic monks around the world.
 It was brought to Puerto Rico in the 1850s.

-In 1969, Pope Paul VI declared Our Lady of Providence to be the Patron Saint of Puerto Rico.
+In 1969, Pope Paul VI declared Our Lady of Providence to be the Patroness of Puerto Rico.

 It’s a strange coincidence that Hurricane Maria recently caused such damage to the island of Puerto Rico.